 By Nate Kaeding

 Ed. note: This is the launch of a new monthly Q&A feature with Nate Kaeding and notable Iowa business and cultural leaders, available first to CBJ members.
-Read more about the idea for the series here, and watch the Flow Media-produced video interview at the CBJ’s YouTube channel.
+Read more about the idea for the series here, and watch the Flow Media-produced video interview below or at the CBJ’s YouTube channel.

 When I think of iconic moments that epitomize success, ringing the Nasdaq opening bell is right up there with hoisting the Lombardi Trophy or slipping on a Green Jacket.
 But, according to Randy Ramlo, president and CEO of UFG Insurance, who rang the bell in April 2016, it was less like winning a Super Bowl and more akin to “winning a slow marathon.”

 It’s a fitting metaphor for the Corridor business leader who has spent his entire professional career working up the corporate ladder at UFG.
 His story isn’t one of easy, quick or immediate achievement.
 Instead, he’s an example of how loyalty, coupled with tenacity and that good old-fashioned Iowa work ethic, can pay off with a spot in the C suite.

 Randy and I met up at one of my favorite Cedar Rapids neighborhood bars, Dick’s Tap & Shake Room, to talk about his career path and what it takes to win in the long-run.

 NK: You grew up in Decorah and went on to play baseball at the University of Northern Iowa.
 What role did sports have in your upbringing?

 RR: Growing up, everybody played sports – we ice skated, did some form of skiing if we could … there was actually a ski run in Decorah when I was a kid, which is hard to believe.
 Sledding, which I still think might be the most dangerous sport in the planet – we had the hills.
 Being an insurance guy, I probably think about risk too much, but we survived.